princeultim8/web-portfolio/README.md

 # Web Portfolio

 ## Description
-A professional portfolio that displays name, works and comtact details.
+A professional portfolio that displays name, works and contact details.
 This portfolio was made using responsive web development tools.
-All works here are placeholders given as a template to work with, sotherefore, the links are not active.
+All works here are placeholders given as a template to work with, so therefore, the links are not active.

 ## Installations